phosphorjs/phosphor-observablelist/README.md

 ```

-The main advantage of using `ObservableList` is that the resulting object can be
+The main advantage of using  the `ObservableList` object is that the resulting
-observed for changes.
-To do this you have to hook a callable up to the
+object can be observed for changes.
+To do this you have to hook a callable up
-`changed` signal.
-For instance, we can use a Boolean variable `called` to check
+to the `changed` signal.
+For instance, we can use a Boolean variable `called`
-whether or not the list has been changed:
+to check whether or not the list has been changed:

 ```node